 A car's ignition condenser is a temporary storage device for electricity, helping reduce spark at contact points as they open in the distributor to reduce burning of the points.
 If your engine problem has been diagnosed and you need a replacement ignition condenser, then browse our range to find the right component for your car's make and model.

-The ignition system in your car is what uses an electrical spark (in a petrol engine) to ignite the petrol fumes and get the internal combustion engine moving.
+The ignition system in your car uses an electrical spark (in a petrol engine) to ignite the petrol fumes and get the internal combustion engine moving.
 Without a working ignition, you're not going anywhere.

 There are plenty of parts to an ignition system; spark plugs, glow plugs, an ignition coil, a distributor cap, ignition leads, and many more.

 If you're after replacement ignition parts for your car, you can't go wrong with Halfords.
 We have a handy online lookup tool that takes your vehicle reg and only returns the correct parts for your vehicle.